-Take the Stress out of Holiday Preparations and Decisions
+Take the Stress out of Holiday Plans

 2. Add three columns to the list: one for you, one for your partner, and one for both of you.

-Take Time to Connect with Your Partner
+Reconnect with Your Partner